seanh/terminal_velocity/README.rst

 Terminal Velocity
 =================

-For a description of the app and its features, see the `Terminal Velocity website <http://seanh.github.com/terminal_velocity>`_.
+For install instructions, usage and features, see the `Terminal Velocity website <http://seanh.github.com/terminal_velocity>`_.

 Hacking